jsternin/TidyDataSet/README.md

 ################################################
 # 5. create tidy data set from data set in item 4
 #################################################
+5.1 build tidy set and save it to disk
 - create blank data frame -
 strings - for activity, numbers for subject, strings for features, and number for mean (average) of measurments with mean/std